sajjadGG/book-python/advanced/function/args-kwargs-parameters.rst

     :scale: 40%
     :align: center

-    Unpacking and Arbitrary Number of Parameters and Arguments
+    Unpacking and Arbitrary Number of Parameters and Arguments.
+More info: :ref:`Function Unpack` :ref:`Function Arbitrary Number of Parameters`, :ref:`Function Arbitrary Number of Arguments`.

 Positional Parameters